 Life Was in Fast Forward in the 1920s

 World War I, which ended in 1918, was the first modern war, and it created a truly profound change in American and European societies.
-As the young men came face to face with the horrors of trench warfare, women entered the workforce in numbers which had been unprecedented.
-Although they gave back many of those jobs to the men as they returned to the homefront (those that did return, that is), the genie of women's liberation could not be put back in the bottle.
+As the young men came face to face with the horrors of trench warfare, women entered the workforce in unprecedented numbers.
+Although they gave back many jobs to the men lucky enough to return to the home front, the genie of women's liberation could not be put back in the bottle.
 This was capped off by the ratification of the 19th Amendment in 1920, which gave women the vote.

 The changing place of women in society was only the beginning.
 The 1920s were a time of rapid advances in mass production, communication, transportation, and entertainment.
-Automobiles, which had been mass produced on assembly lines since the Ford Model T in 1908, exploded in popularity in the 1920s.
-The emerging car culture was important to youths in the 1920s, just as it was in the 1950s.
-It gave them mobility, freedom, and privacy to engage in another hot trend of the Roaring 20s, making out.
+Automobiles, which had been mass-produced on assembly lines since the Ford Model T was released in 1908, exploded in popularity in the 1920s.
+The emerging car culture was important to youths in the 1920s just as it was to the youths of the 1950s.
+It gave them mobility, freedom, and privacy to engage in another hot trend of the Roaring 20s: making out.

 Talkies, Radios, and Jazz

-Commercial radio broadcasts became commonplace by the early '20s and offered a wide range of programming.
+Commercial radio broadcasts became commonplace by the early 20s and offered a wide range of programming.
 Radios quickly became an integral part of most households.
 The instant availability of new music helped to popularize jazz and other new styles.
-Not only that, it allowed for mass marketing of all of the new consumer goods which were the driving force of the economy in the '20s, and helped to drive national, instead of merely regional, trends and ideas.
-The radios themselves were often works of art in and of themselves, in the Art Deco style which was in vogue during the Jazz Age.
+Radios also allowed for the mass marketing of many new consumer goods, which were the driving force of the American economy in the 20s and helped create many national trends and ideas.
+The radios were often works of art in and of themselves.
+Many of them were designed in the Art Deco style, which was in vogue during the Jazz Age.